aasourav/devOps-notes/kubernetes/service-account/README.md

     kubectl create token sa_name # it has expiry date by default. you can add expiry date by you own.

 ```

+Note: You should only create a service account token `Secret` obj if you can't use the `TokenRequest` API to obtain a token.